2019 Dana Point Festival of Whales Events

-Ocean Awareness Day Presented by the Dana Point Harbor Association, featuring interactive displays, demonstrations and entertainment showcasing ocean and environmental programs and issues related to our ocean.
-The event is “plastics free” and located at Baby Beach at the OC Sailing & Events Center, 34451 Ensenada Place, 11 AM – 4 PM.
-The event and parking is FREE and there is also FREE shuttle service from most Harbor parking lots.
+Ocean Awareness Day – Presented by the Dana Point Harbor Association, featuring interactive displays, demonstrations and entertainment showcasing ocean and environmental programs and issues related to our ocean.
+The event is located at Baby Beach at the OC Sailing & Events Center, 34451 Ensenada Place, 11 AM – 4 PM.
+The event and parking are FREE and there is also FREE shuttle service from most Harbor parking lots.
 949-923-2255 or danapointharbor.com

 OCEAN INSTITUTE WHALE WATCHING AND MORE